Anant/Cassandra.Toolkit/docs/setup/setup.test-cluster.md

-## Testing on Digital Ocean, CentOS, DSE 6.8
+## Testing on DigitalOcean, CentOS, DSE 6.8
 These instructions are for specifically CentOS 6.7, DSE 6.8, and setting up on Digital Ocean.
 The steps will be pretty close to what you would also do for Apache Cassandra rather than DSE, or Ubuntu rather than CentOS as well however.

 ### Create the cluster